nuejs/nue/packages/nuejs.org/blog/introducing-glow/index.md

   small: /img/glow-og.png
   large: /img/glow-og-big.png
   caption: 30+ languages colored.
 Click the image for a standalone view.
-  href: /glow-demo/
+  href: /glow-demo/ # TODO: fix

 *Glow is different*: Instead of attempting to understand language internals, Glow focuses solely on aesthetics and how your code looks.

-*Glow is simple:* Glow makes all languages work with your brand colors by adjusting just a handful of CSS variables.
+*Glow is simple*: Glow makes all languages work with your brand colors by adjusting just a handful of CSS variables.

-*Glow is small*.
-Glow is orders of magnitude smaller than the mainstream alternatives.
+*Glow is small*: Glow is orders of magnitude smaller than the mainstream alternatives.
 We're talking [5K](//pkg-size.dev/nue-glow) instead of [5M](//pkg-size.dev/shiki).
 It's by far the smallest implementation available.

 [image.tall]